-Accessibility is the word used to describe how a product, service or place can be easily used by as many people as possible.
-It is about making things usable to all people, whatever their age, abilities or disabilities.
+Accessibility is the term used to describe how a product, service or place can be easily used by as many people as possible.

-As a government entity, AlburyCity is required to ensure the website complies with the Web Content Accessibility Guidelines 2.0 (known as WCAG 2.0) by 2014.
+As a government entity, we are required to ensure our website complies with the Web Content Accessibility Guidelines 2.0 (known as WCAG 2.0) by 2014.

 WCAG 2.0 is a series of international standards from the World Wide Web Consortium.
 This organisation creates guidelines and supporting criteria for the web, based on consultation with various interest groups including software developers, private enterprise, governments and members.
 WCAG has been endorsed for all government websites.

-AlburyCity is committed to making their website as user-friendly as possible and will continue to develop, evaluate and improve the usability of the site to ensure users' needs are being met.
+We are committed to making our website as user-friendly as possible, and will continue to develop, evaluate and improve the usability of the site to ensure users' needs are being met.

-Whilst AlburyCity aims to provide information in accessible formats, if you are having difficulty accessing information on this website please contact us.
+Whilst we aim to provide information in accessible formats, if you are having difficulty accessing information on this website please contact us.